openframeworks/ofSite/_documentation/utils/ofThread.markdown

 _inlined_description: _

 Get the current Poco thread.

 In most cases, it is more appropriate to query the current thread by calling isCurrentThread() on an active thread or by calling ofThread::isMainThread().
 See the method documentation for more information on those methods.

-***return:***
+Returns: A pointer to the current active thread OR 0 iff the main
-	A pointer to the current active thread OR 0 iff the main application thread is active.
+    application thread is active.